Money Transmitter License Law

 “An entity may now qualify as a money services business (MSB) under the Bank Secrecy Act (BSA) regulations based on its activities within the United States, even if none of its agents, agencies, branches or offices are physically located in the United States.
 The Final Rule arose in part from the recognition that the Internet and other technological advances make it increasingly possible for persons to offer MSB services in the United States from foreign locations.
 FinCEN seeks to ensure that the BSA rules apply to all persons engaging in covered activities within the United States, regardless of the person’s physical location.”

-MSB registration with FinCEN is a mandatory federal requirements.
+MSB registration with FinCEN is a mandatory federal requirement.
 All MSBs have to register.
-The next step would be to apply for money transmitter licenses with the state-level financial regulators for all the states in which you plan to do business in.
+The next step would be to apply for money transmitter licenses with the state-level financial regulators for all the states in which you plan to do business.